1. Resources

 Fraud Prevention

-Fraud prevention is a leading concern for many online merchants.
-When looking at recent stats, it’s easy to understand why.
+Fraud prevention is a huge and growing concern for many online merchants.
+Glance at some of the recent stats, and it’s easy to understand why.

 Know These Red Flags